 Know the Debate

-Academic studies suggest remediation timelines of 3-10 years for general pollutants and 10-20+ years for heavy metals.
-These timelines depend on contaminant type, concentration, and plant uptake rates.
+Academic research typically outlines remediation timelines ranging from 3-10 years for organic pollutants and 10-20+ years for heavy metals.
+These estimates often reflect controlled studies and focus on specific pollutant reduction targets.

 Sources behind this view